Pack (canine): Pack behaviour in gray wolves

 The pack is typically a nuclear family unit.
-It often consists of 5–10 (though in areas of high prey abundance can be up to 20) mostly related individuals, specifically consisting of a typically unrelated breeding pair also known as the alphas, their offspring, and occasionally a handful of other wolves which can be related or not.
+It often consists of 5–10 (though in areas of high prey abundance can be up to 30) mostly related individuals, specifically consisting of a typically unrelated breeding pair, their offspring, and occasionally a handful of other wolves which can be related or not.
 Membership may be fluid and is subject to change.
 Outside wolves may be shunned or, more rarely, accepted, depending on the specific circumstances.
 Genetic variability can become limited within such an interrelated group, and so conditions for gene flow must exist.
 Outside wolves can provide these opportunities.
-A pack may be accepting of another wolf into their group if it is a distant relative, if reproduction rates are low due to loss or infertility of an alpha, or if their numbers are significantly reduced.
+A pack may accept another wolf into their group if it is a distant relative, if reproduction rates are low due to the loss or infertility of an alpha, or if their numbers are significantly reduced.

-Characterization of wolves into dominance hierarchies of alpha, beta, and omega were based on behavioral studies of unrelated wolves in captivity, and this assemblage largely does not apply to natural wolf packs, which are familial units.
+Characterisation of wolves into dominance hierarchies of alpha, beta, and omega was based on behavioural studies of unrelated wolves in captivity, and this assemblage largely does not apply to natural wolf packs, which are familial units.

-The lone wolf
+Wolves without packs

-These singular outside wolves, often referred to as lone wolves, are vulnerable to food scarcity and territorial attacks, and generally comprise less than 15% of the total wolf population.
+These singular outside wolves, often referred to as lone wolves, are vulnerable to food scarcity and territorial attacks and generally comprise less than 15% of the total wolf population.
 Lone wolves usually result from sexually mature offspring leaving their parental pack, though may also occur if harassed subordinates chose to disperse.
-In times of prey scarcity, low ranking wolves may choose to go off on their own if the pack cannot supply sufficient food.
-These lone wolves may then attempt to join into an existing wolf pack or, more commonly, find a mate and begin a new pack family as the alphas.
+In times of prey scarcity, low-ranking wolves may choose to go off on their own if the pack cannot supply sufficient food.
+These lone wolves may then attempt to join an existing wolf pack or, more commonly, find a mate and begin a new pack family as the alphas.

 The breeding pair ("alphas")

-Within the wolf pack, the breeding pair or the dominant breeding pair (in packs with multiples breeders), often referred to in familiar language as the "alpha pair" or the "alphas wolves", are typically the wolves in the family unit which breed and produce offspring; they are the matriarch and patriarch of the family.
-It was previously believed to be common for an aging or sick alpha to be replaced by one of their offspring, but more recent studies have shown this incestuous behavior to be very rare.
+Within the wolf pack, the breeding pair or the dominant breeding pair (in packs with multiple breeders), often referred to in familiar language as the "alpha pair" or the "alpha wolves", are typically the members of the family unit which breed and produce offspring; they are the matriarch and patriarch of the family.
+It was previously believed to be common for an aging or sick alpha to be replaced by one of their offspring, but more recent studies have shown this incestuous behaviour to be very rare.